Survey on intergenerational in Nursing home: Complete Guide 2026

 💰 Innovative Funding Models

-• Crowdfunding: Mobilization of families and the local community
+- Crowdfunding: Mobilization of families and the local community

-• Business partnerships: Skills sponsorship and financial support
+- Corporate partnerships: Skills sponsorship and financial support

-• Thematic grants: Calls for social innovation and silver economy projects
+- Thematic grants: Calls for social innovation and silver economy projects

-• Pooling: Inter-establishment programs to reduce costs
+- Pooling: Inter-establishment programs to reduce costs

-12. Evolution Perspectives and Strategic Recommendations
+12. Perspectives for Evolution and Strategic Recommendations

 The prospective analysis of our survey outlines the contours of future developments in intergenerational programs in Nursing homes.
-These perspectives are based on the identification of emerging trends and the anticipation of the future needs of establishments and their residents.
+These perspectives are based on the identification of emerging trends and the anticipation of future needs of establishments and their residents.

 Technological hybridization is a significant trend that will profoundly transform intergenerational activities in the coming years.
 The integration of virtual reality, connected objects, and artificial intelligence opens up unprecedented opportunities for creating links between generations.
 Applications like COCO THINKS and COCO MOVES foreshadow this evolution by demonstrating the potential of adapted digital tools.